kroonprins/mocker/README.md

 See [here](https://github.com/kroonprins/mocker/blob/master/packages/mocker-doc/README.adoc) on how to use.

-Mock server that responds to requests based on rules defined in yaml format.
-In these rules the response can be made dynamic based on the use of a templating engine.
+Mocker consists of:

-Rules for the server can be created in different ways:
+* A UI for management
-* use the user interface to create the rules manually
+* A mock server which responds to requests based on rules.
+Those rules are described in yaml files.
-* use the learning mode to capture real requests to the server that is to be mocked.
-Based on these captured requests, rules can be created from the user interface
+* A learning mode reverse proxy server.
+In learning mode, requests to the real server that the mock server should mock are captured.
+From the UI these captured requests can be transformed into rules for the mock server.
-* edit the yaml files manually
+* A specific version of the mock server for use in javascript base unit and integration tests.